ruff-lang/ruff-lang.org/content/examples.md

 ### Hello, World!

 Classic and useless example program.
-When run, this will print "Hello, World!" to standard out.
+When run, this will print "Hello, World!" to standard output.

 ```
 (println "Hello, World!")